ZsoltMolnarrr/BetterCombat/forge/README.md

 Any parts of the fabric api that are used must be reimplemented in this package.
 The api classes must have exactly the same names, methods and package structure.
-Then their functionality is reimplimented using forge events or mixins.
+Then their functionality is reimplemented using forge events or mixins.

 The signature of methods and fields must match the fabric api exactly to avoid NoSuchFieldError/NoSuchMethodError.
 For example, it is not enough for `ServerPlayConnectionEvents#register` to accept a `TriConsumer<ServerPlayNetworkHandler, PacketSender, MinecraftServer>`,